meda123/BookList/README.md

-# NextRead
+# BookList

-NextRead is the 4 week project that I completed during my time as an software engineering fellow at Hackbright.
+BookList is the 4 week project that I completed during my time as an software engineering fellow at Hackbright.
-NextRead is a reading list and book recommendations site, ideally by knowing what to read next you spend less time finding your next read and read more books.
-NextRead is powered by the Typeahead Javascript library and the Goodreads API so that a user does not have to spend time remembering book titles/authors and can add a book to their reading list on the go.
+BookList is a reading list and book recommendations site, ideally by knowing what to read next you spend less time finding your next read and read more books.
+BookList is powered by the Typeahead Javascript library and the Goodreads API so that a user does not have to spend time remembering book titles/authors and can add a book to their reading list on the go.

-##Contents
+# Contents

 Technologies
 [Database Model](#database model)